kylebarron/keplergl_cli/README.md

 is almost entirely directed at use within Jupyter, and it took a little bit of work to figure out how to use it from a non-Jupyter Python environment.

 This package is a simple wrapper to quickly get your data into kepler.gl.
-It's as simple as
+From the command line, it's as simple as:

 ```
 export MAPBOX_API_KEY=...